LandonOsteen/governmentconnect/README.md

 ionic serve
 ```

 This should load the app into your browser for local testing.
+The native CometChat UI will not be available in this context, but it's useful for testing.

 To prepare for on-device deployment, run `ionic cordova prepare`.